• Our Services

 Am I Depressed?
 6 Important Ways to Tell

 Am I depressed?
 You’ve come to the right place if you have ever asked yourself this question.
 Though the term “depressed” is often thrown around in casual conversation at times, it’s a serious mental health issue that deserves serious attention.
 So, are you depressed?
 Although it can present itself in varying degrees of severity, there are ways to tell.
-Here are six of them:
+Here are six ways to determine if you are depressed.

 #1: Feeling Sad or Down

 Everyone feels sad or down in the dumps occasionally.
-Sadness can be a normal part of the mood and emotional swings that occur throughout our daily lives.
-However, when the feelings of sadness or emptiness are persistent and pervasive and are affecting your life consistently, that is an indicator that it’s more than just the blues.
+Sadness can be a regular part of the mood and emotional swings that occur throughout our daily lives.
+However, when the feelings of sadness or emptiness are persistent and pervasive and affect your life consistently, that indicates that it’s more than just the blues.

 #2: Hopelessness or Worthlessness